How to Pay Less Real Estate Commission

 It’s best to negotiate lower real estate fees when first interviewing potential real estate agents to work with in selling your home.

 During these interviews, ask each agent what is their standard realtor fee and then ask what it would take to reduce these fees.
-Keep in mind that not all real estate agents are willing to reduce their sales commission—and some have legitimate reasons for refusal—but it never hurts to ask.

-Shaving just 1% off the average 6% real estate agent commission could save you $4,000 on the sale of a $400,000 home.
-Unfortunately, not all realtors are receptive to the idea of dropping their rates.
+Shaving just 1% off the average 5% real estate agent commission could save you $5,000 on the sale of a $500,000 home.

 In Canada, real estate agents can be less receptive to negotiating, particularly in hyper-competitive markets.